 blueprint for attachment.
 It's hard to struggle free from this

-the parent is dead and buried.
+until the offending parent is dead and buried.

 significant part of this reflex is a carry-over from childhood demands